ARCT-TECH/Didjadoo/README.md

 # -SETUP-

-After cloning from repository, make sure to run these commands in terminal.
+After cloning from repository and cd into didjadoo-app, make sure to run these commands in terminal.

 - $ bundle
 - $ yarn